 ● Junxiong Pang, Judith Chui Ching Wong, Suci Melati Wulandari, Martin Tay, Erik Karlsson, Vicka Oktaria, Imran Nisar, Munirul Alam, Indah Kartika Murni, Afreenish Amir, Farah Ishtiaq, Zhang Tong, Masaaki Kitajima, Monica Nolan, Sandy Mak, Sebastian Maurer-Stroh, Gavin James Smith, De Alwis Adamberage Ruklanthi, Yann Felix Boucher, Lee Ching Ng, Paul Michael Pronyk, Asia Pathogen Genomic Initiative Wastewater Surveillance Consortium (2025) Wastewater surveillance for early pathogen detection in Asia (June 26).
 Preprint available at VeriXiv: https://doi.org/10.12688/verixiv.1247.1

-At the 5th International Forum on Asian Water Environment Technology (IFAWET-5) to be held in Dehradun, India from 6th to 8th August, Project Prof. Masaaki Kitajima will give an invited lecture as an expert speaker, and M1 student Mr. Shusuke Araki will give an oral presentation.
+At the 5th International Forum on Asian Water Environment Technology (IFAWET-5) to be held in Dehradun, India from 6th to 8th August, Project Prof. Masaaki Kitajima will give a Plenary Talk as an expert speaker, and M1 student Mr. Shusuke Araki will give an oral presentation.

-● [Invited lecture] Masaaki Kitajima (2025) Advancing Wastewater-Based Epidemiology in Japan: From Technological Innovation to Social Implementation, The 5th International Forum on Asian Water Environment Technology (IFAWET-5), 8 Aug, Dehradun, India.
+● [Invited lecture] Masaaki Kitajima (2025) Advancing Wastewater-Based Epidemiology in Japan: From Technological Innovation to Social Implementation [Plenary Talk], The 5th International Forum on Asian Water Environment Technology (IFAWET-5), 8 Aug, Dehradun, India.

 ● [Oral presentation] Shusuke Araki, Vu Duc Canh, Ryo Iwamoto, Yoshinori Ando, Hiroyuki Katayama and Masaaki Kitajima (2025) Airport wastewater surveillance: An efficient tool for monitoring imported infectious diseases, The 5th International Forum on Asian Water Environment Technology (IFAWET-5), 6-8 Aug, Dehradun, India.